What is FETO?

 Who can have the FETO procedure?

-FETO is not an appropriate treatment for all cases of CDH diagnosed in utero.
+FETO is an experimental procedure.
+It is not an appropriate treatment for all cases of CDH diagnosed in utero.
 It is only offered in instances of severe CDH where we feel the mother and baby will have the most potential to benefit from the procedure.
 We conduct thorough diagnostics and review of a mother’s medical history to determine the appropriate treatment for our patients on an individual basis.

-To determine if you are a candidate for the FETO procedure, you will have a standard prenatal evaluation at the Cincinnati Fetal Center within Cincinnati Children’s Hospital, which consists of the following:
+To determine if you are a candidate for the FETO procedure, you will have a standard prenatal evaluation at the Cincinnati Children's Fetal Care Center, which consists of the following:

 • An ultrasound

 • A fetal echocardiogram to test your baby’s heart function

 • A meeting with a nurse, social worker and genetic counselor